 Exclusion with fencing materials is the most effective - albeit often the most costly - method to prevent deer from eating and otherwise damaging garden plants.
 Fencing can be permanent for year-round protection or temporarily installed in the fall to prevent damage during the winter months.
 Woven wire or mesh fences are good options as they are durable, flexible, and easy to install across a variety of terrains.
 To protect an entire garden area, fences must be at least 8 feet tall.
 If the area that needs to be protected is smaller than 8 feet by 16 feet, a shorter fence of 50 inches can be used to exclude deer since deer will not jump into a small, fenced enclosure.

 Fishing line can be used as a simple and visually unobtrusive way to deter deer from entering a garden area.
 String high-test (30 lb. +) monofilament fishing line tightly around a garden bed at least two feet beyond the outside edge and 36 inches above the ground.
-Deer encounter the fishing line in the dark making them feel uncomfortable and then avoid the area.
+Deer encounter the fishing line in the dark, making them uncomfortable and avoiding the area.
 Inspect the line often for breakage.
 This method works on a short-term basis and for areas that have low deer density.
-It is not effective for areas that see daytime feeding where deer would be able to see the fishing line.
+It is not effective for areas that see daytime feeding where deer can see the fishing line.

 Repellents can provide short-term protection for smaller garden areas.
-Repellents work in one of two ways - as a contact repellent, like capsaicin, applied directly to the plant to make it tase unpleasant or as an area repellent, like predator urine, that deter deer because of an unpleasant odor.
-Change the scents and types of repellents on a regular basis to prevent deer from getting used to the scent and ignoring it.
+Repellents work in one of two ways - as a contact repellent, like capsaicin, applied directly to the plant to make it taste unpleasant, or as an area repellent, like predator urine, that deters deer because of an unpleasant odor.
+Change the scents and types of repellents regularly to prevent deer from getting used to the scent and ignoring it.

 Apply repellents early and often when conditions are dry and temperatures are above freezing.
 Apply sprays from a height of 6 feet down since deer typically browse from the top down.
 Over the winter months, repellents have limited success at preventing deer browsing because reapplication can be difficult in freezing temperatures.

-Changing the garden in ways that make it less attractive to deer can help reduce browsing damage.
+Changing the garden to make it less attractive to deer can help reduce browsing damage.
 Plant highly desirable plants in areas with more human activity.
-Utilize more deer resistant plants near garden edges or near places where deer are more likely to browse such as near wood lots.
+Utilize more deer-resistant plants near garden edges or places where deer are more likely to browse, such as near wood lots.
 Never feed deer in your area.
 While this management approach is not very effective on its own, it can help when combined with other management techniques.

 In fall, bucks rub their antlers on trees to remove the dried velvet from their antlers and to mark their territory.
-This rubbing removes the thin layer of bark on small trees and can seriously damage or destroy them.
-Young trees with flexible trunks and thin smooth bark are most likely to be damaged.
-Once the trunk becomes 3 to 4 inches in diameter damage is much less likely to occur.
+This rubbing removes the thin layer of bark on small trees and can seriously damage or destroy them as it disrupts the water and nutrient-conducting tissues in the tree.
+Young trees with flexible trunks and thin, smooth bark are most likely to be damaged.
+Once trees have more corky and thick bark with trunks that are not flexible (usually when they are 3 to 4 inches in diameter or larger), the chance of damage from antler rubbing goes down significantly.
 Trunk damage typically occurs 1½ to 3½ feet above the ground.

 How to Manage Deer Damage If It Occurs